kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 [analysis](http://theansweris27.com/race-charts-analysis-for-the-24-hours-of-le-mans-2015/)
 more commonly seen in higher levels of motorsport.

-Lets see what we can learn from the extracting this data from ChumpCar's 2018 14-Hours of Road Atlanta.
+Lets see what we can learn from extracting this data from ChumpCar's 2018 14-Hours of Road Atlanta.

 ## Overall